Punvireakroth/Web-Development-Progress/Responsive_Design/README.md

 ## Grid Rows

 The row is the horizontal line on the grid.
 It’s used to wrap the element in order to organize and order also allows to have whitespace.

+## Grid Gutters

+Gutters make up the negative space between columns.

+## Responsive Grid

+Responsive design is a set of techniques allow the content to change base on devices.
+In Column Grid it may change from 12 Grid to 4 grid base on the screen size.